AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/usps-ground-advantage-shipping-method-support-hotfix-for-ac-9182.md

 ## Solution

-To resolve the issue in the 2.4.4, 2.4.5, and 2.4.6 versions, you must apply AC-9182 patch below.
+To resolve the issue in the 2.4.4, 2.4.5, and 2.4.6 versions, you must apply the AC-9182 patch below.

 ## Patch